juhp/dnf-repo/README.md

 $ dnf-repo -t update
 ```

+Note that sudo is used implicitly when needed:
+there is no need to run dnf-repo with sudo.

+### Copr
 List disabled copr repos (actually shows "copr" repos that would be enabled):
 ```shellsession
 $ dnf-repo -e copr